 One of the underlying themes of his writing, as well as his life, was inspired by a favorite quote from George Eliot.
 “It’s never too late to be what we might have been.”

-His second novel, Broken Angels, is a fast-paced, contemporary love story with just the right amount of suspense to keep readers near the edge of their seats.
-A murder mystery and a time travel thriller are finished and awaiting an appropriate publishing platform.
+His first three novels (Broken Angels, Reason to Live, and From Time to Time) are fast-paced, contemporary love stories with just the right amount of suspense to keep readers near the edge of their seats.
+A suspenseful murder mystery trilogy rounds out his current offerings.

 Homick’s initial attempt at screenwriting, an adaptation of his first book, earned him a nomination at the 2018 Beverly Hills Film Festival.
 The changes he crafted to bring the story from book to screen resonated so well that he changed the name to Reason to Live and reversed the adaptation process to create a new book by the same name.